tbielozer/Carlene/README.md

 project currently expects:

 - Raspberry Pi OS with Python 3
-- Two cameras supported by `rpicam-vid`
+- A camera supported by `rpicam-vid`
 - GPIO-connected motor/steering hardware
 - A rotary encoder connected to GPIO pins 16 and 26
+- A Bluetooth microphone connected to the Raspberry Pi for car audio
 - The project files copied to the Pi

 The GPIO pins used by the application are: